 Congratulations to Felix Kpogo on receiving a National Science Foundation Doctoral Dissertation Research Improvement (DDRI) Grant!
 His dissertation project, advised by Prof. Chang, is entitled “Investigating Sound Change in an Understudied Language: A Sociophonetic Study of Age and Locality Effects”.
 Well-done, Felix!

 A paper entitled “Intoxication and pitch control in tonal and non-tonal language speakers” (Tang, Chang, Green, Bao, Hindley, Kim, & Nevins, 2022) has been published in the open-access journal JASA Express Letters.
 Abstract: Alcohol intoxication is known to affect pitch variability in non-tonal languages.
 In this study, intoxication’s effects on pitch were examined in tonal and non-tonal […]

 Congratulations to Profs.
 Chang and Lindsey on receiving fellowships from the BU Center for the Humanities for 2022-2023!
 Prof. Chang was awarded a Jeffrey Henderson Senior Research Fellowship, and Prof. Lindsey was awarded a Junior Faculty Fellowship.

 Congratulations to Prof. Chang on receiving an Undergraduate Research Assistance Grant from BU’s Center for Innovation in Social Science to support student research in the lab in Summer 2022!

-This Thursday (January 28), Prof. Chang will be giving a talk in the Glasgow University Laboratory of Phonetics (GULP).
-The title of the talk is “Development of speech perception and production in multilingualism”.
+Prof. Chang will be giving a talk at the University of California, Santa Cruz, on May 9 in the Phonetics and Phonology Lunch (Phlunch) series.
+The title of his talk is “Multilingual phonological knowledge in speech perception and production”.